 Information on nearby attractions is available from the Lackawanna County Convention and Visitors Bureau. www.visitnepa.org

-Archbald Pothole State Park, to the east, exhibits the world’s largest glacial pothole carved from the earth by glacial meltwater during the last ice age.
+Archbald Pothole State Park, to the east, exhibitsone of the world’s largest glacial potholes, which was carved by glacial meltwater during the last ice age.

 Salt Springs State Park, to the northwest, features waterfalls and towering old growth hemlocks.
 Visitors can hike, hunt and fish, or stay the night at primitive campsites and cottages.
-Contact the Friends of Salt Springs Park for more information, 570-967-7275. www.friendsofsaltspringspark.org
+Contact the Friends of Salt Springs Park for more information. www.friendsofsaltspringspark.org

 Prompton State Park, to the north, borders the 290-acre Prompton Lake, operated by the U.S. Army Corps of Engineers.
 Visitors can motorboat, fish, hunt and explore the park on the 25 miles of multi-use trails.